John Lewis broadband help, issues and complaints

 - Check your batteries – Cordless phones need batteries to work.
 A very easy thing to forget is to change these.
 If you're getting bad reception or no reception at all then putting new batteries in may do the trick

-- Unplug anything else – If your phone is plugged into the landline socket using a microfilter that also hold the broadband cable, simply unplug the broadband cable, make a call and see if your phone signal is good again.
+- Unplug anything else – If your phone is plugged into the landline socket using a microfilter that also holds the broadband cable, simply unplug the broadband cable, make a call and see if your phone signal is good again.
 If so, the problem might be with your broadband cable or your router

 - Try another socket – If you've got more than one phone socket in your home, then you can leave your broadband connected and try that